 "I love playing for this club and its Members, and I can't wait to get back out onto the field in the red and green," Gray continued.

-Despite standing only 170 cm and weighing 78 kg, Gray has surpassed expectations, emerging as one of the Rabbitohs’ most thrilling offensive talents thanks to his football intelligence and quickness.
+At just 170 cm and 78 kg, Gray has defied expectations, becoming one of the Rabbitohs’ most exciting attacking players through his football IQ and speed.

 For the NRL, it is another hammer blow to R360 and a win chalked up to rugby league.